ssrikantan/ssrikantan.github.io/_posts/2020-02-28-az-ad-jwt-token-custom-attribs.md

 <li><p>The Application ID & Secret are kept handy</p></li>
 <li><p>https://www.getpostman.com/oauth2/callback is added to the list of redirect URLs in the registered application.
 This is for the Postman tool which I will use as the client application that accesses 'careerapp'</p></li>
 <li><p>In the manifest of the registered application, set the attribute value > "acceptMappedClaims" to true</p></li>
 <li><p>Provide the registered application with delegated access to the Graph APIs.
-After this, select the option 'grant Admin consent' on the Azure AD Tenant</p></li>
+After this, select the option 'grant Admin consent' on the Azure AD Tenant (assigned Graph API access to Sign users in, Read users' basic profile)</p></li>
 <li><p>Note down the v1 Auth URL and Access Token URLs</p></li>
 </ul>